CDCgov/prime-simplereport-site/pages/about-us.md

 ---
 title: About us
-description: SimpleReport is a free COVID-19 testing and reporting app created by the CDC and the USDS
+meta: SimpleReport is a free COVID-19 testing and reporting app created by the CDC and the USDS
 permalink: /about-us/
 layout: post
 return_top: 'false'